SmirkzyyDBD/Casting-of-Frank-Stone-Crack-Launcher/README.md

 # Casting-of-Frank-Stone-Crack-Launcher
-Launches the game and sets the steam app id to spacewar for the game.
+Launches the game and sets the Steam app ID to `Spacewar` for the game.
 This is for educational purposes only, do not use this on the actual game!